+'''

-''' cython_mods = Tree( '..src/cy_mods', excludes=['.pyx','.py','.pyc'], typecode=
+cython_mods = Tree('..src/cy_mods', excludes=['.pyx', '.py', '.pyc'], typecode=

+'EXTENSION')

-→'EXTENSION') '''
+'''

-This creates a TOC with a tuple for every file in the cy\mods folder, excluding any with the .pyx, .py or .pyc suffixes (so presumably collecting the .pyd or .so modules created by Cython).
+This creates a TOC list with entries for each file in the cy_mods directory, excluding files with the .pyx, .py, or .pyc extension (so presumably collecting only the .pyd or .so modules created by Cython).
 Each tuple in this TOC has:

-- Its own filename as name (no prefix; the file will be at the top level of the bundle). - A path as an absolute path to that file in ../src/cy\mods relative to the spec file. - A typecode of EXTENSION (BINARY could be used as well).
+- A dest_name that corresponds to the file's basename (all files are collected in top-level application directory). - A src_name that corresponds to the full absolute path to that file in ../src/cy_mods relative to the spec file. - A typecode of EXTENSION (BINARY could be used as well).